Mindful-AI-Assistants/HackaPUCSP-2024/.github/contributing_renovate.md

 - make large changes on a PR which require a full review anyway
 - bring the branch up-to-date with the target branch and incorporating the changes is more work than to create a new PR

+## Apply maintainer provided review suggestions

+Maintainers can suggest changes while reviewing your pull request, please follow these steps to apply them:

+1. Batch the suggestions into a logical group by selecting the **Add suggestion to batch** button
+1. Select the **Commit suggestions** button